katalix/l2tp-ktest/README.md

   test the data path,
 * tunl_delete_race and tunl_query_race are designed to provoke race conditions in the kernel,
-* the syzbot_* applications are [sysbot](https://github.com/google/syzkaller)
+* the syzbot applications are [sysbot](https://github.com/google/syzkaller)
   reproducers for bugs reported to the [netdev](http://vger.kernel.org/vger-lists.html#netdev) mailing list for the L2TP subsystem.

 All tools except the syzbot reproducers offer interactive usage information via. the -h command line option.

+### syszbot reproducers

+The [syzkaller/syzbot](https://github.com/google/syzkaller) project fuzz tests the Linux kernel's system call interface to try to provoke oopses.
+These are then reported to the [netdev](http://vger.kernel.org/vger-lists.html#netdev) mailing list.

+l2tp-ktest contains some historical syzbot reproducer applications which have been reported to the mailing list: the src/syzbot directory contains the details of these reports for reference.

-The syzbot reproducer applications generally just need running to try to provoke the bug associated with them.
-They typically run a never-ending loop.
+Since the syzbot reproducer applications generally run in a never-ending loop, they are not directly executed by l2tp_ktest.

+Instead, run them directly, watching a serial console for any oopses.

 ## Environmental variables